fauzxan/Software-Testing-Campaign/README.md

 # Software-Testing-Campaign

+##### The code has been well documented, with comments and steps taken to improve time complexity!
+Pls go through it if you wish to :)

 ### Steps to view functionality:
 <br />
 1. Make a copy of the file on your local device: <br />